ousszizou/problem_solving/README.md

 You can watch the serie on my YouTube channel via this link 👉 [let's solve problems](https://www.youtube.com/playlist?list=PLfDx4cQoUNOa0xvRjMnokZj3KVEjB2Io-)

-I'm going to solve problems by the programming languages that I know __(JavaScript,Python,PHP,Dart,Go)__.
+I'm going to solve problems by the programming languages that I know __(JavaScript,Python,TypeScript,Dart,Go)__.

 ## Python